Instagram Tips & Strategies

 • Event photographers crediting a long list of vendors.

-• Brands tagging dozens of user-generated content creators or contest participants.
+• Brands tagging numerous user-generated content creators or contest participants.

 • Production teams thanking the entire cast and crew behind a project.

-Just like the first method, you’re still limited to 20 mentions per slide.
-The magic here is combining the invisible technique with the multi-slide strategy to tag dozens of people without compromising your Story’s aesthetic.
+Just like the first method, you're still limited to 20 mentions per slide.
+The magic lies in combining the invisible technique with the multi-slide strategy to tag dozens of people without sacrificing your Story’s aesthetic.

 How to Hide Your Tags: